Kora07/Ecommerce-Follow-Along/README.md

 6. Stock: The quantity of the product available.
 7. Tag: A label or keyword to describe the product.
 8. Image: One or more images to showcase the product.

+---

+### Milestone 13

+Created an endpoint that updates the existing data in MongoDB.

+---

+### Milestone 14

+Created an endpoint that deletes data from MongoDB.

+---